crizzy9/.dotfiles/README.md

 - event=VeryLazy / event=InsertEnter to load it at the very end or on certain events :Lazy profile - to check startup time

-# vim keybindings (https://neovim.io/doc/user/motion.html - for additional key bindings)
+# basic vim keybindings (https://neovim.io/doc/user/motion.html - for additional key bindings)
 u - undo
 Ctrl + r - redo
 s - replace character with a string. abc -> 1234bc